 || 40% - 90%

-(more details on the individual topics at the end of this article below at 1*))
+(Further details on the individual topics at the end of this post below 1*)

-This kind of damage should not be taken lightly.
+The damage caused by unprotected exposure to the sun is not trivial.
 Wearing sunglasses sets a biological control loop in motion.
-Placing in front a lens that can absorb 80 % of visible light makes the constricted pupils dilate again.
-This control loop, however, detects only the brightness on the retina and not the UV radiation.
-With a pupil surface now dilated by some 70 %, the same dose has a much stronger effect than before.
-Just one reason why we sell sunglasses.
-These are the questions we ask:
+By wearing a lens with an absorption of 80 % for visible light, the previously constricted pupil dilates.
+However, the control circuit only detects the brightness on the retina and not the UV radiation.
+With the pupil area now dilated by approx. 70 %, the same dose has a stronger effect than before.
+Just one reason why specialist advice is crucial!
+We ask the right questions:

-• where and for how long will the sunglasses be worn?
+• Where and how long should protective sunglasses be worn?

-• how much work and leisure time is spent outdoors?
+• How much of work and free time is spent outdoors?

-• is there any family history of cataracts or macular degenerations?
+• Are there any cases of cataract or macular degeneration in your family?

-A brief look at our customer's conjunctiva, iris and skin type gives us the information we need for a consultation.
+A brief look at the conjunctiva, the iris and the skin type of our customers provide us with the required information for a consultation.

 Protection through contact lenses:

-UV-absorbing contact lenses can also offer effective protection.
-Especially soft contact lenses shields the incident rays from the outermost periphery before they reach the cornea, eye lens and retina.
-The drawback is that eyelids and conjunctiva remain unprotected.
-Due to the risk of injury (possible physical contact with opponents or when windsurfing, for instance), sunglasses are better not worn for certain outdoor sports.
-In these situations, it would be nonetheless be advisable to wear contact lenses with low UVB and UVA permeability to prevent consequential damage.
-This goes for all those pursuing sports, including those who do not require correction lenses.
+UV-absorbing contact lenses also provide protection.
+Soft contact lenses particularly protect against incident from the outermost periphery before the radiation reaches the cornea, eye lens and retina.
+However, eyelids and conjunctiva remain unprotected.
+For certain outdoor sports, sunglasses with correction shouldn’t be worn because of the risk of injury (full-contact sports, windsurfing etc.).
+It is nevertheless recommended to wear contact lenses with low UVB and UVA transmittance in order to avoid consequential damage.
+This concerns all athletes, including those who don’t require correction glasses.

-Cornea damage is a consequence of photokeratitis, commonly known as snow blindness, or in a lesser form as light conjunctivitis.
-The unprotected eye reacts first and foremost to UV radiation.
-Radiation is increased by up to 20% for every 1000 vertical meters.
-The foremost layer of the cornea becomes damaged.
-Extreme pain occurs only after about five to ten hours and subsides one to two days after treatment.
+The unprotected eye reacts primarily to UV radiation.
+For every 1000 meters of altitude, the radiation is increased by up to 20%.
+Particularly the first layer of the cornea is affected.
+Severe pain occurs after about five to ten hours and subsides after about one or two days after treatment.

-The fact that UV radiation encourages the inflammation of choroid, ciliary body and iris, however, is substantiated.
+However, it has been proven that UV radiation promotes the development of inflammation of the choroid, ciliary body and iris.

-Radiation, mainly in the UV-range, can cause tumours and benign basal cell carcinomas, but also malignant melanomas, on the eyelids.
-Although hereditary factors do play a role, the key trigger is UV radiation.
-Increased UV exposure during childhood and adolescence is considered to be the cause of malignant melanomas.
+Radiation, mainly in the UV range, can cause tumors and benign basal cell carcinomas but also malignant melanomas.
+Hereditary factors have an influence, but UV radiation is the primary cause.
+Increased UV exposure in childhood and adolescence is considered to be the cause of malignant melanoma.